feat7/rnf-auth/README.md

 # Features
 - Redux style state management
-- Authentication with email and password
+- Authentication with email and password with firebase
+- Authentication with Facebook with firebase

+### Upcoming features
-- Authentication with Google and Facebook (coming soon)
+- Authentication with Google with firebase
+- Registration feature (email and password based with firebase)

 ### RNFAuth uses
 - React Native Router Flux for navigation